 3. Daisen Park

 Home to one of Japan’s top 100 gardens, Daisen Park is a popular autumn spot as it combines clever landscaping with deep-red leaves.
-The garden has a small teahouse where you can try seasonal sweets with green tea while enjoying the view.
+The garden has a small teahouse where you can try seasonal sweets and green tea, while enjoying the view.

 4. Expo ‘70 Commemorative Park (Bampaku Kinen Kōen)